swajid/review_and_read_ahead/README.md

      Work with everyone / "the more the merrier" - undergrad research adviser 3

-     (Not directed at or a response to anything, I just realized I have to get my work done and this is the process-ish) (Really for me because I don't want to end up becoming a lousy person ¯\_(ツ)_/¯ )
+     (Literally not directed at or a response to anything, I just realized I have to get my work done and this is the process-ish)

+     (Really for me because I don't want to end up becoming a difficult/lousy person ¯\_(ツ)_/¯ )

 ```

 </details>